 Orvieto is the ideal location for an international study center.
 Conceived as a way to present Italian classical art, archeology and scholarship to a wide student audience, the Istituto is supported by the Commune (municipal government) of Orvieto and the Civic Foundation for the Promotion of Orvieto.
 The goal of the Istituto is to provide an affordable overseas experience and quality courses for undergraduates with an interest in learning more about the wonders of ancient Italy.

-Alba was born and raised in Italy, where she started her career in Archeology after getting her Master’s degree in Classics and Mediterranean Archeology at the University of Perugia.
-Also passionate with languages and travels (as a child, she gave up her ballet classes to learn English), in the Spring 2000 she enthusiastically accepted a position as Visiting scholar at the Ruth Patrick Science Educational Center (University of South Carolina), developing the project “You be the archeologist” for kids K- 5/8.
+Alba was born and raised in Italy, where she started her career in Archaeology after getting her Master’s degree in Classics and Mediterranean Archaeology at the University of Perugia.
+Also passionate with languages and travels (as a child, she gave up her ballet classes to learn English), in the Spring 2000 she enthusiastically accepted a position as Visiting scholar at the Ruth Patrick Science Educational Center (University of South Carolina), developing the project “You be the archaeologist” for kids K- 5/8.
 Attending conferences in the US, she was lucky enough to meet UA Regents’ Professor David Soren; his dream of starting a Study Abroad program in Italy, connections with the beautiful hilltop town of Orvieto, and her desire to work in an international setting, lead to the creation of the Arizona in Orvieto Program in the Fall 2002.
 Since then, Alba has served as Program Manager, welcoming almost 2000 students to Orvieto, that has become the location for the largest UA Study Abroad program.